Discover Gluten Free Kitchen Essentials

 Everyone needs to take responsibility in following the kitchen rules and being vocal if they make a mistake or think they’ve made a mistake.
 No risks should be taken, because it is never just a little, and it is not okay to “just try it”.

-Isolate the Gluten
+Isolating the Gluten is Essential

 A hybrid gluten-free and gluten kitchen is not as simple as buying two boxes of pasta, one gluten-free and one not.
 You will need to identify gluten-containing ingredients in your kitchen and isolate them away from everything gluten free.
 Many dry and processed goods have gluten.
 Look closely at your dry storage, ingredient labels and separate items.